 So, what does All Hands Art do, you ask, now that you're "all art, all the time"?

-For the past several years we've been approximately 70% about mural-making, another 20%-ish about teaching art workshops, and 10%-ish about making/selling art and up-cycled crafts.
-I'm happy to report that my business has kept me afloat for 10+ years.
-Not dripping in wealth, but proud—in awe, in fact—that I've been able to make a living as an independent, free-range artist.
+For several years we were approximately 70% about mural-making, another 20%-ish about teaching art workshops, and 10%-ish about making/selling art and up-cycled crafts.
+I'm happy to report that my art business has kept me in the black for 10+ years.
+Not dripping in wealth, clearly, but proud—awe-struck, in fact—that I've been able to make a living as an independent, free-range artist.

-I’m most proud of the number of participants.
+I’m most proud of the number of participants I wrangled into these projects.
 It includes the 50+ preschoolers who painted their self-portraits on 6” tiles that now charm passers-by on the street outside their school.
 The grandmother who worked alongside her six grandchildren to create an oak tree mural in her attic playroom, personalized with their handprints and favorite creatures.
 The middle schoolers—some grumbling, some motivated—who helped design and piece together a cityscape of Oakland that highlights their pride of place.

 It also includes nearly all my extended family members and any friends who happened to be in town while a project was in progress.
 And my fellow Peace Corps Kenya folks and their families during one of our reunions.
 And my hiphop classmates.
 And my neighbors, school district colleagues, business friends, and (no kidding) the occasional random person on the sidewalk who stopped to watch our progress and was invited to join in.